bigopensky/web-harvester/eco-worms-harvester/README.md

 and a resulting data context written to the standard output channel.
-There are 5 different modes, to search taxa, request ID's and list a susequent information context to query and build a hierachical taxonimic species context:
+There are 5 different modes, to search taxa, request ID's and list a susequent information context, to query and build a hierachical taxonomic species context:

 * -i --search-id NAME
   Find taxon name by AphiaID